Breword/tmux/Advanced-Use.md

 Care must be taken with commands that take another command as an argument, because there may be multiple parsing stages.

-#### Conditionals
+#### Conditional directives

 tmux supports some special syntax in the configuration file to allow more flexible configuration.
 This is all processed when the configuration file is parsed.

-Conditionals allow parts of the configuration file to be processed only if a condition is true.
-A conditional looks like this:
+Conditional directives allow parts of the configuration file to be processed only if a condition is true.
+A conditional directive looks like this:

 ~~~~
 %if #{format}